Osmiogrzesznik/js-wedding-planners/README.md

 Figure 1.
-Resonsive layout on mobile devices.
+Responsive layout on mobile devices.

 Mobile version of layout in this case is modified only by reconfiguring navigation structure.